elonen/lanscatter/README.md

 **wxPython** for cross-platform GUI, **Blake2b** algorithm for chunk hashing, **LZ4** for in-flight compression, **pytest** for unit / integration tests and **pyinstaller** for packaging / freezing into exe files.

+It runs on Python 3.8 as well, but wxPython and pyinstaller seem to have some compatiblity issues currently (_Jan 2020_), so you may run into trouble with GUI and freezing on 3.8+.

 ## Site-to-site distribution

 LANScatter peers and masters can be chained into a distribution tree.